GwenBritton/Linux-The_File_System/.guides/content/Absolute-paths-283d.md

 cd /
 ls
 ```
 Did you spot the _home_ directory?
-Try getting back to the _workspace_ directory.
+Try getting back to the _workspace_ directory by _changing directories_ into it.
 |||

 Remember the _file tree_?
 Well, its name can be likened to the trunk of a tree as the starting point where all branches originate from.